Most uncomfortable symptoms can easily be treated—if you speak up.

 Dry mouth exacerbates the stench because the bacteria that flourish in desert-like environments tend to be more aggressive and malodorous, he adds.

-Stay hydrated: Drinking more water improves saliva flow, which is important because it moistens your mouth and helps flush out bacteria.
+Drinking more water improves saliva flow, which is important because it moistens your mouth and helps flush out bacteria.
 Dr. Messina’s recommendation: “Drink a glass of water before you go to bed or when you first get up in the morning.”
 Staying hydrated has many benefits, beyond avoiding dragon breath.
-Check out our guide to five sneaky signs you’re dehydrated—and drink up!
+Check out our guide to five sneaky signs you’re dehydrated.

 While you’re in the dentist’s chair, voice any concerns about your breath.
 Your dentist can recommend prescription mouthwash, talk to your doctor about switching medications that cause dry mouth, or even help detect more serious health issues.